REditorSupport/vscode-R/README.md

 4. Create an R file and start coding!

-#### Recommended extras
+### Recommended extras

-Steps 1-3 above are all that's required to get started with R in VS Code.
-But we also recommend the following software for a fully optimized R + VS code experience:
+Steps 1–3 above are all that's required to get started with R in VS Code.
+But we also recommend the following software for a fully optimized R + VS Code experience:

 * Install an interactive plotting backend for a better R graphics experience:
     * [jgd](https://github.com/grantmcdermott/jgd): Lightweight JSON graphics device with native vscode-R integration.